scaars10/scaars10.github.io/posts/stateful-async.md

 **Scaling Issues**

-* To achieve the required multi-million-records-per-minute scale, parallelism would need to increase by **100x–200x**.
+* To achieve the required multi-million-records-per-minute scale, parallelism would need to increase by **100x to 200x**.
 * This would massively increase CPU/memory utilization and open too many connections to ScyllaDB, making the design inefficient.

 ---